shimhyungwook/policy-llm-lora-finetuning/README.md

-# 🇰🇷 Policy LLM Fine-Tuning with LoRA (Polyglot-ko-1.3B)
+# 🇰🇷 Fine-Tuning a Korean Policy Domain LLM with LoRA (Polyglot-ko-1.3B)

-이 프로젝트는 한국의 국가 과학기술 정책 언어에 특화된 질의응답 언어모델을 개발하기 위해, Polyglot-ko-1.3B 모델을 기반으로 **LoRA (Low-Rank Adaptation)** 파인튜닝 기법을 적용한 실험입니다. 학습 데이터는 「제3차 국가초고성능컴퓨팅 육성 기본계획 (2023~2027)」 문서를 instruction 형식으로 가공하여 구성되었으며, 파인튜닝 이후 BLEU, ROUGE, 정책 키워드 반영률 등 다양한 관점에서 성능을 평가하였습니다.
+This project fine-tunes a Korean language model for national science and technology policy question answering (QA) tasks using **LoRA (Low-Rank Adaptation)**.
+We utilize the publicly available base model `EleutherAI/polyglot-ko-1.3b` and train it on instruction-style data derived from an official government policy document.
+Evaluation includes BLEU/ROUGE metrics, domain-specific keyword coverage, and qualitative error analysis.

 ---

-## 📁 디렉토리 구조
+## 📁 Project Structure

 policy-llm-lora-finetuning/
 │